arogina/hrk-currency-converter-csharp/README.md

 To try this app, you must download Solution file which is added in Software directory.
 After that, run app from Visual Studio.
 </br>
 </br>
 General use of this app is really simple.
 You must choose currency which you want to use in converting, type in an amount and choose if you want to convert from HRK or to HRK.
-After you did all that, you have to click the "Convert" button and result will show imediately alongside with the current rate for chosen currency.
+After you did all that, you have to click the "Convert" button and result will show immediately alongside with the current rate for chosen currency.